 Call your child's provider right away if any of these occur:

 Fever (see Fever and children, below)

-Symptoms get worse
+Symptoms get worse or new symptoms develop

 Fast breathing.
 In a newborn up to 6 weeks old: more than 60 breaths per minute.
 In a child 6 weeks to 2 years old: more than 45 breaths per minute.